How To Set Goals and Delegate the SMART Way

 I read (and listen to audible books) vociferously but these books have impacted me most and are ones that I keep re-reading, referring to and recommending to others.

-You may well recognise a few but hopefully, you will find some to add to your reading list.
-I hope they help you as much as they have helped me!
+You may well recognise a few, and hopefully, you will find some to add to your reading list.
+I hope they help you as much as they have helped me (just click on the bold-italic links if you want to find them on Amazon).

 For understanding how to be a leader and manager